 Which Room Will You House an Aquarium?

 Don’t place your aquarium in a room that your cat likes to relax in.
-It will just get them too excited.
-Equally, avoid placing an aquarium anywhere that your cat likes to eat, drink or play.
+It will just get him too excited.
+Equally, avoid placing an aquarium anywhere that your cat likes to eat, drink, or play.

 If you can close the door on the room that contains the fish tank, that will be beneficial.
-This way, you can prevent your cat from gaining access to the tank at night.
-This will not work if the room also hosts a litter tray, though.
+This way, you can prevent your cat from gaining access to the tank at night while you’re asleep.

 Restrict Your Cat’s Access to the Aquarium

 Place your aquarium high up the wall, and don’t have any chairs or tables nearby.
 You’ll still need to able to reach the top for feeding and cleaning.

-If your cat can get to the aquarium, they will.
-It’s part of your responsibility to make that as difficult as possible.
+If your cat can get to the aquarium, then he will.
+It’s your responsibility to make that as difficult as possible.
 If you don’t keep any furniture around your aquarium, your cat will struggle to access it.

-There is no way of being certain.
+There are no guarantees, though.
 A healthy cat can leap up to eight feet high, according to Pet Wisdom 101.
-Without an easy path, however, your cat may decide it’s not worth the effort.
+Without an easy path, your cat may decide it’s not worth the risk or effort.

 Place a Hood on the Roof of the Aquarium

 Once your fish tank is installed, you must place a secure roof on it.
 Failing to install a roof on an aquarium is like inviting your cat to an all-you-can-eat buffet.
 He will have easy pickings.

-The roof of the aquarium will need to be sturdy enough to hold a cat’s weight, too.
-Avoid glass for this reason.
+The roof of the aquarium will need to be sturdy enough to hold a cat’s weight.
+Avoid using glass.

 Apply Unappealing Scent and Touch Sensations

 This can be done through smell, or by applying sticky tape to the aquarium’s roof.
 As felines have strong senses of smell, the scent of fish will always excite them.
 The reverse is true of citrus smells.
 Look into a lemon or lime scent diffuser, and keep it nearby to deter your cat from approaching.